Breakfast daily, 5 lunches, 7 three-course dinners including a special farewell dinner in Monteverde

 This morning, CRUISE across Lake Atitlán.
 Visit the Indian village of SANTIAGO ATITLÁN and meet the Tzutuhil people, one of Guatemala’s indigenous tribes.
-This afternoon, head back to Guatemala City for your Guatemalan farewell dinner.
+This afternoon, head back to Guatemala City for an included dinner.

 Fly to San José where you will be met by your Tour Director, who will help you check into your hotel.